wforums/ccx_gitbot/README.md

 #### Dependencies:

-This project makes use of a couple of pip packages (pymysql, githubpy and pyvbox), which can be installed by calling the pip command:
+This project makes use of a couple of pip packages (pymysql, githubpy, pyvbox and python-dateutil), which can be installed by calling the pip command:

 ```
 sudo pip install pymysql
 sudo pip install githubpy
 sudo pip install pyvbox
+sudo pip install python-dateutil
 ```

 #### Scripts